-Catering: Burger King, Starbucks, Krispy Kreme, Starbucks on the Go Shops: WHSmith Main Amenities: Showers Hotel: closed Charging Points: Ecotricity, Tesla Supercharger Forecourt: Shell, Select, Starbucks on the Go, LPG (Autogas), Air1 AdBlue
+Catering: Burger King, Chopstix Noodle Bar, The Good Breakfast, Harry Ramsden's, Starbucks, Krispy Kreme, Starbucks on the Go Shops: WHSmith Main Amenities: Showers, Welcome Break Gaming Hotel: Days Inn Charging Points: Ecotricity, Tesla Supercharger Forecourt: Shell, Select, The Deli, Rollover, Starbucks on the Go, Air1 AdBlue

 First 2 hours free for all vehicles, after which cars must pay £15 for a further 24 hours and HGVs, caravans and coaches must pay £26 (or £28 to include a £10 meal voucher).

 Prices can be paid in the shop with instructions in each car park.
 They are strictly enforced by ParkingEye.

 The Starbucks was refurbished along with many others in early 2017, introducing a light wood theme throughout the store.

 At the time Abington services opened, Welcome Break was owned by Forte, who also owned two Little Chefs in Abington village.
 Those Little Chefs were inevitably going to close with the new motorway opening, but they were effectively moved into the new building.